 Sir Michael Atiyah, OM, FRS, who served as Master between 1990 and 1997 and was formerly also President of the Royal Society, similarly remains a Fellow of the College.

 The Office of Master

-He or she must hold a degree from Cambridge, and has in the past usually been a member of Trinity College.
-The Master holds office until the age of seventy, although there is provision in the Statutes for him or her to be continued by the Fellowship until the age of seventy-five.
+Historically, the Master must have held a degree from Cambridge, was usually a member of Trinity College and held office until the age of seventy, although there was provision in the Statutes for him to be continued by the Fellowship until the age of seventy-five.
+Recently, the College has decided that the Master should hold office for a fixed term of up to eight years and welcomes applicants from diverse backgrounds.
 The Master resides in the Master’s Lodge.
 In modern times Masters have been of high academic distinction.

 Masters of Trinity College

 - John Redman (1546–1551)

 - William Bill (1551–1553)

 - William Bill (1558–1561)